lucasheriques/brain/🖥️ Software Engineering/Databases/Schema/2 - Integers.md

+**TLDR: Understanding the different types of columns that can hold integer values and their respective ranges is crucial to designing a database schema that's both efficient and scalable.
+By selecting the appropriate data type for each column, we can avoid unnecessary storage requirements and ensure efficient queries.**

 There are 5 different types of data types that can be used to store integers (if you see any others, they're probably aliases):

 | Type        | Storage (Bytes) | Minimum Signed | Minimum Unsigned | Minimum Unsigned | Maximum Unsigned |